 The Central-West Orana Renewable Energy Zone (REZ) aims to unlock up to 3,000 megawatts of new renewable generation.

 The Central-West Orana region was selected as the first REZ due to level of planning and investment in renewable energy projects already underway, with around 4,500 megawatts of renewable projects either approved or in the planning system.
-The region is also has a mix of solar and wind resources.

 The precise location of the Central-West Orana REZ will be determined through industry and community consultation, and further input gained during the tender process.

-Late 2022: Construction on projects in the REZ expected to commence.|
+|Dec 2022||Construction of projects in the REZ expected to commence.|

-|May 2020||ROIs for renewable generation and storage projects in the REZ.
+|May 2020||ROIs for renewable generation and storage projects in the REZ opened, closing 5 June.|

-|Jun 2020||The NSW Government revealed 113 Registrations of Interest (ROIs) received, with proposals representing an estimated 27 gigawatts of total capacity.|
+|Jun 2020||The NSW Government revealed 113 Registrations of Interest (ROIs) were received, with proposals representing an estimated 27 gigawatts of total capacity.|